BlueberryMC/MagmaCube/README.md

 ## Bugs
 - Spectator mode is broken, can't pass through blocks
 - World Generation is trash
-- Translation in TranslatableComponent is missing?
+- Some translations aren't showing correctly
-- Not loading some textures
+- Not loading some textures(= Models?)
-- Block break animation does not play (block breaks will be saved to the world, though)
+- Cannot break/place blocks in single player (If I place it, it will disappear when I right clicked the placed block)
+- Not rendering models at all ("missing model" too!)
+(Most GUIs are rendered correctly)

 ## Todo
 - Fix GuiComponent#fill